 - You could set up a secure extranet to allow customers to access key information such as pricing and stock levels, make repeat orders, give feedback or access manuals or other documents.

-- Social media and website analytics can help you understand more about your customers.
+- Social media and website analytics can help you understand more about your customers; by using cookies on your website you can learn more about customer browsing and buying behavior.

 - It may be possible to link your technology to that of both your customers and suppliers.
 Bringing the supply chain together in this way can produce more efficient order processing and financial administration.